TASIPA/Senior-Project/README.md

 # SmartCityApp
 This is mobile application created using Android Studio created using Kotlin programming language.
 It is agile app which can be implemented in other city by implementing database of that city.
-It is basically an app which contain information of almost everything(Restaurants ,Events,Tourist places, Shops, Hotels,Banks,Weather forecast) about particular city.
+It is basically an application which contain information of almost everything(Restaurants ,Events,Tourist places, Shops, Hotels,Banks,Weather forecast) about particular city.
 We also implemented report feature where user can report any accidents, damaged road, unhygienic place to thier respective authority on Line App.
 Not only that, we also emergency feature in our app which user can access in case of emergency.
 Other features: